Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 # Putting all together

 Lets put all together in our new service.
+This code can be compiled to `wasm32-wasi` and then submitted to the Fastly Compute@Edge service.

 ```rs
 #![feature(asm)]